 The UAE, one of the coalition’s main players, hates the Muslim Brotherhood — a main component in Hadi’s forces — and does not want to see it advance.
 The Brotherhood and their patron — Hadi’s top commander and vice president Ali Mohsen al-Ahmar — hated Saleh and may resist working with his supporters.

 The Houthis remain a formidable military force.
-They have already withstood more than two years of relentless bombardment by the Saudi-led coalition.
+They have already withstood more than two years of relentless coalition bombardment.

 If the war turns decisively against the Houthis, Iran could intervene more substantially to rescue them.